dselivanov/rsparse/README.md

 `rsparse` is an R package for statistical learning primarily on **sparse matrices** -  **matrix factorizations, factorization machines, out-of-core regression**.
 Many of the implemented algorithms are particularly useful for **recommender systems** and **NLP**.

-On top of that we provide some optimized routines to work on sparse matrices - multithreaded <dense, sparse> matrix multiplications and improved support for sparse matrices in CSR format (`Matrix::RsparseMatrix`), as well as convenience functions to convert between matrix types.

 We've paid some attention to the implementation details - we try to avoid data copies, utilize multiple threads via OpenMP and use SIMD where appropriate.
 Package **allows to work on datasets with millions of rows and millions of columns**.